awsdocs/amazon-connect-admin-guide/doc_source/chat.md

 ## When do chats end?<a name="when-do-chats-end"></a>

  By default, the duration for a chat conversation, including the time spent waiting when the customer isn't active, can't exceed 25 hours\.
+However, you can change this default duration and instead configure a custom chat duration\.
+You can configure a chat to last from a minimum of 1 hour \(60 minutes\) to up to 7 days \(10,080 minutes\)\.
 To configure a custom chat duration, call the [StartChatContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html) API and add the `ChatDurationInMinutes` parameter\.
-Using this parameter, you can configure a chat to last from as little as 1 hour \(60 minutes\) to up to 7 days \(10,080 minutes\)\.

 During an ongoing chat session, there's no limit to the number of times a customer can leave and rejoin an existing ongoing chat session\.
 To accomplish this, use the [Wait](wait.md) block\.
 For example, you might wait 12 hours for the customer to resume the chat before ending the chat session\.
 If the customer tries to resume the chat after 12 hours, in the flow you can have an Amazon Lex bot ask if they're contacting you about the same issue or a different one\.